 We urge you to visit Arlington’s farmers markets and support our local farmers and vendors who have had to pivot quickly to meet these new safety guidelines during the ongoing COVID crisis.
-Some experienced hardship as other markets like restaurants, schools and institutions have closed.
-Those that can now offer delivery.
+Some experienced hardship as farmers lost other markets like restaurants, schools and institutions when they closed.
 Visit the farmers market websites to learn about their current guidelines, operational adjustments, and pre-ordering opportunities.

 Arlington Farmers Market, N. 14th Street & N. Courthouse Road